 The child who enjoys doing homework is a rare treasure indeed.
 Congratulations to you if you’ve been blessed with one of “those”.
 But for most of us, encouraging our children to have a healthy attitude towards homework can be a difficult task and often an uphill struggle, especially for the academically challenged ones.
-This can affect your child’s morale, as well that of you, the parents.
+This can affect your child’s morale, as well as that of you, the parents.

 Here are eight tips to make homework time a happier, more positive experience for the whole family.

 You might not have “homework” to do per se, but you can still model the action of sitting at the table and busying yourself with something appropriate, such as checking your emails, writing lists or paying the bills.
 This way, you’ll be right there anytime your child needs some help.

 “Set aside a fixed time and place to do homework.” – Liyee, mother of 3.

 No child wants to spend the whole afternoon working on problem sums!
 For younger children, set a time slot for them to spend on homework, eg. 1 hour before dinner.
 For older children, discuss with them what pocket of time will work.
 This allows children to know that there are a start and end time, and to have the space to plan the rest of their time (play or otherwise) accordingly.
 Some degree of control over that structure can empower your child to own his schedule and the tasks at hand.